aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/avd-aap.md

 ## Requirements to get started

-Please note, that this guide leverages AAP version 2.4.
-The workflows should be similar in newer versions; if there are any questions, please see the official [AAP documentation](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4).
-If you seen any errors in this guide, please open an [issue](https://github.com/aristanetworks/avd/issues).

 - An accessible lab topology running Arista EOS.
 - An AVD project or Git repository with playbooks and an inventory.
 To get started, you may also use any of our [example topologies](../../examples/single-dc-l3ls/README.md).
 - A RHEL instance running AAP.
   - If you need access to a RHEL instance, you can join the [developer program](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux/developer-program) to get a copy.
   - To get started, you may also sign up for a 60-day [trial license](https://www.redhat.com/en/technologies/management/ansible/trial) for AAP.

+!!! note
+    This guide leverages AAP version 2.4.
+The workflows should be similar in newer versions.
+If there are any questions, please see the official [AAP documentation](https://access.redhat.com/documentation/en-us/red_hat_ansible_automation_platform/2.4).
+If you notice any errors in this guide, please open an [issue](https://github.com/aristanetworks/avd/issues).

 ## Topology